null-create/oli-bot-browser/README.md

   `/clear`, `/config`, `/sessions`, `/todos`, `/subagents`, and `/help`.
 All other commands (`/model`, `/servers`, …) are sent to the agent as plain messages.
+- The app reads no environment variables; config edits in the Config view are in-memory only and reset on reload.